skannan-maf/optimization-suite-docker/README.md

 # And, full credits to ...

-Full credits to the CoIn-OR initiative, the developers and the folks who put all this together.
+Full credits to the COIN-OR initiative, the developers and the folks who put all this together.
 My contribution is just to assemble the dockerfile on a **Python image** with a more recent version of compilers.

 # Changes from the parent repo